A Survey of Densest Subgraph Discovery on Large Graphs: DSD on directed graphs

-Apart from the approximation UDS algorithm, \citet{bahmani2012densest} also proposed an approximation DDS algorithm based on the MapReduce model, which can achieve an approximation ratio of $2\delta(1+\epsilon)$ where $\delta >1$ and $\epsilon>0$.
+Apart from the approximation UDS algorithm, \cite{bahmani2012densest} also proposed an approximation DDS algorithm based on the MapReduce model, which can achieve an approximation ratio of $2\delta(1+\epsilon)$ where $\delta >1$ and $\epsilon>0$.
 Compared to the undirected version, the directed version peels vertices based on the guessed ratio of $c=\frac{|S^{*}|}{|T^{*}|}$: if $\frac{|L|}{|R|} \geq c$, it removes vertices from $L$ based on their out-degrees; otherwise, it removes vertices from $R$ based on their in-degrees.
 After enumerating all $O(\log{n}/\log{\delta})$ guesses of $c$, the algorithm will return the subgraph with the largest density.
+The approach is designed to efficiently solve the DDS problem in MapReduce and streaming environments.